Code-Institute-Submissions/MS1-Portfolio-4/README.md

 ## Bugs and Solutions

-1. I had issues with images on small and large devices, I addressed this issue using @media on my CSS, targeting the images and text that did not adapt properly.
+1. I had issues with images on small and large devices, I addressed this issue using media queries on my CSS, targeting the images and text that did not adapt properly.
 2. Some images took to long to load so i had to reduce the size of the file
 3. I had issues centering the images, I used bootstrap d-flex justify-content-center to accomplish this.